Explicit Stabilised Gradient Descent for Faster Strongly Convex Optimisation: Numerical examples

-\moda{We observe that,} when the dimension $d$ is large, calculating $\nabla g(x)$ can become very expensive as one needs to calculate a sum over all $j$'s, \moda{which makes PESGD a particularly attractive option here.} We plot $f(x_k)-f(x_{*})$ for the ESGD, PESGD and GD in Figure \ref{fig:nl_PDE} for $d=500$.
+\moda{We observe that,} when the dimension $d$ is large, calculating $\nabla g(x)$ can become very expensive as one needs to calculate a sum over all $j$'s, \moda{which makes PRKCD a particularly attractive option here.} We plot $f(x_k)-f(x_{*})$ for the RKCD, PRKCD and GD in Figure \ref{fig:nl_PDE} for \modgg{$d=200$.
+We use the initialization corresponding to the simple function $u(x)=1-x$ which satisfies the boundary conditions in \eqref{eq:pde}.}

-We see that the PESGD performs similarly to ESGD for the sets of parameters $\eta=10,s=715$ and $\eta=1.17,s=245$, \modg{where $s$ denotes the number of evaluations per step of $\nabla f(x)=Ax+\nabla g(x)$ for ESGD, and respectively the number of matrix-vector products $Ax_n^{j-1}$ for PESGD (recall that PESGD needs a single evaluation of the gradient $\nabla g$ per step)}, which corroborates Theorem \ref{thm:basic}.
+\modgg{ In the semilinear case ($\alpha=0$), we see in Figure \ref{fig:nl_PDE} (left) that } the PRKCD performs similarly to RKCD for the sets of parameters \modgg{$\eta=10,s=288$ and $\eta=1.17,s=99$}, \modg{where $s$ denotes the number of evaluations per step of $\nabla f(x)=Ax+\nabla g(x)$ for RKCD, and respectively the number of matrix-vector products $Ax_n^{j-1}$ for PRKCD (recall that PRKCD needs a single evaluation of the gradient $\nabla g$ per step)}, which corroborates Proposition~ \ref{thm:partitioned}. \modgg{For the case of a nonlinear diffusion (with $\alpha=1$ in \eqref{eq:pde}), we consider the natural generalization of the PRKCD method described in Remark \ref{rem:g1g2}.
+For the discrete nonlinear diffusion term evaluated at point $x_i=i\Delta t$, we use the natural finite difference formula

+and consider in the algorithms the bounds $\ell = \pi^2e^{-\alpha}$ and $L=4\Delta x^{-2}$ for the spectrum of $\nabla^2 f(x)$.
+In Figure \ref{fig:nl_PDE} (right) we observe again excellent performances of the RKCD and PRKCD methods, although such a nonquadratic problem associated to the nonlinear PDE \eqref{eq:pde} is not covered by Proposition~\ref{thm:partitioned}. }

 \paragraph{Smoothed total variation denoising:} Here we consider the problem of image denoising using a smoothed total variation regularisation.
 In particular the objective function is of the form

 where $y$ is the noisy image\footnote{The original image and the noisy version can be seen in Figure~\ref{fig:images}.} and $J_{\epsilon}(x)$ is is a smoothed total variation of the image.